chenxiujian-goo/zgsm-backend-deploy/README.md

 | `RERANKER_MODEL` | Name of rerank model | - | ✅ |
 | `RERANKER_APIKEY` | APIKEY of rerank model, required if the model enables APIKEY authentication | - | ❌ |

-Note: Code completion, vector embedding, and rerank models are for internal use by Costrict only and will not appear in the user-selectable model list.
+**Note**: Code completion, vector embedding, and rerank models are for internal use by Costrict only and will not appear in the user-selectable model list.

 ### 3. Prepare Backend Service Images